Jacob-Brown-950/30-Day-SOC-Challenge/README.md

-# 30-Day-SOC-Challenge
+## 30-Day SOC Analyst Challenge

-Im doing a 30-Day SOC Analyst Challenge, where I will gain practical experience in various aspects of cybersecurity.
-Here’s a summary of what I’ll be focusing on each week:
+I am taking on the **30-Day SOC Analyst Challenge** created by [MyDFIR](https://www.youtube.com/@MyDFIR), where I will gain practical experience in various aspects of cybersecurity using the Vultr cloud service.
+This will also allow me to become familiar with Cybersecurity using a new cloud platform im unfamiliar with.
+Here’s a breakdown of what I’ll be focusing on each week:

+### Week 1: Introduction to ELK
+- **Topics**:
-Week 1: Introduction to the ELK Stack
+  - Introduction to the ELK Stack
-Objective: Set up and configure Elastic and Kibana.
+  - How to set up ELK
-Activities: Learn to ingest logs from endpoints and create a logical diagram.
+  - How to ingest logs using Sysmon

-Week 2: Brute Force Attack Detection
+### Week 2: Brute Force Attack Detection
+- **Topics**:
-Objective: Understand and detect brute force attacks.
+  - Introduction to brute force attacks
-Activities: Set up a public SSH and RDP server, create alerts, and develop dashboards using Kibana.
+  - How to set up SSH and RDP servers
+  - How to create alerts and dashboards

-Week 3: Command and Control (C2) Understanding
+### Week 3: Command and Control (C2)
+- **Topics**:
-Objective: Explore command and control frameworks.
+  - Introduction to command and control (C2)
-Activities: Spin up a C2 server using Mythic and practice attacking public servers.
+  - How to set up your own C2 server using Mythic
+  - How to attack public servers

-Week 4: Ticketing System Integration and Investigations
+### Week 4: Ticketing System Integration and Investigations
-Objective: Integrate a ticketing system and conduct investigations.
-Activities: Set up and integrate a ticketing system while performing security investigations.
+- **Topics**:
+  - Introduction to ticketing systems
+  - Conducting investigations

+### Conclusion
+By the end of this challenge, I aim to have acquired valuable skills and knowledge that will enhance my capabilities as an aspiring SOC Analyst.

+### Credit
+Special thanks to [MyDFIR](https://www.youtube.com/@MyDFIR) for creating this challenge!